Sunday, May 3, 2020

 Dan lives in my town, not Norwich, and ran to be on the select board and won – he is now President of the board.
 I don’t know when he sleeps.

 Two recent list serve posts caught my eye.
 Talking Well Farm is a wholesale flower farm about thirty minutes from here.
 While I had never heard of them I had seen their products at the local grocery stores.
 They grow stunning, giant lilies as well as tulips and other flowers and for over 25 years they were only a wholesale business with sales as far away as Brooklyn.
 That has crashed down on them and for the first time they posted that they were opening their greenhouses for retail.
-Eileen and I took a road trip up and were blown away by the sight of row after row of tightly packed lily plants with buds about to burst.
+Eileen and I took a road trip up and were blown away by the sight of row after row of tightly packed lily plants and zucchini seeds with buds about to burst.
 Their hours are very limited and they’re still struggling to figure out how to deal with people in their flower patches, but what a treat to discover this fragrant and beautiful secret.

 The second post was done by Shire Beef.
 For several years they have provided the hamburger meat to the wildly popular restaurant, Worthy Burger, and they supply several other restaurants with top end beef.
 They too find themselves shifting from wholesale to retail.
 They’re based in Vershire, about 45 minutes from here, and early yesterday Todd and I made the trip.
 Niko, the owner, was there at one of his barns filling orders.
 No signage and no fluff, but our pre-ordered box of beef came out ready for the cooler.
 I had reached out to a neighbor to see if they wanted any and on our way home split the order up and dropped off their supply.